ksens/shim/README.md

 ## LD_LIBRARY_PATH issues

-By default shim installs into /opt/scidb/16.9/bin and expects the sibling directory "lib" to contain the "libscidbclient.so" library.
+By default shim installs into `/opt/scidb/16.9/bin` and expects the sibling directory `lib` to contain the `libscidbclient.so` library.
 This may present a problem if SciDB is installed in a different location.
 One way to go around the issue is by creating a symlink.
 For example:
 ```bash
 ## Problem:
 $ sudo service shimsvc start